 Guidance for medical examiners when assessing a patient for either a general topic or condition – Cataract.

-Aeromedical implications
+Aeromedical Implications

 Effect of aviation on condition